-To place the "safety" in the on safe position, point your rifle in a safe direction, then slide the "safety" fully to the rear with your thumb until the red warning dot is covered by the "safety" and the "S" is visible (Figure 6, page 15).
-Moving the "safety" fully rearward and exposing the "S" blocks the hammer from striking the firing pin.
+To place the "safety" in the on safe position, point your rifle in a safe direction, then push the "safety" fully to the right until the red warning band is not visible (Figure 8, page 12).

-Off Safe - When the "safety" is pushed all the way forward it is in the off safe position (Figure 7, page 15).
+• Off Safe - When the "safety" is pushed all the way to the left it is in the off safe position (Figure 9).
 In this position, when the trigger is pulled, the cocked hammer will fall and strike the firing pin.

 If a cartridge is in the chamber the firing pin will strike the primer and fire the cartridge.

-To place the "safety" in the off safe position, point your rifle in a safe direction, then slide the "safety" fully forward, covering the "S" inscribed on the rifle, and exposing the red warning dot.
-When the red warning dot is visible the "safety" is in the off safe position.
+To place the "safety" in the off safe position, point your rifle in a safe direction, then slide the "safety" fully to the left, exposing the red warning band.
+When the red warning band is visible the "safety" is in the off safe position.
 The "safety" can be actuated with the hammer in the rebound or cocked position.